NathanDuran/Maptask-Corpus/README.md

 - Maximum length of dialogue in test set: 292
 - Number of dialogue in val set: 13
 - Maximum length of dialogue in val set: 439
-- Number of dialogue in dev set: 51
-- Maximum length of dialogue in dev set: 682

 ### Keys and values for the metadata dictionary
 - num_utterances = Total number of utterance in the full corpus.